aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q32
-### ✍What's the difference between "resetting" and "normalizing" CSS?
+### 🍄 What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?

 <div align="right">